CelineWW/MechaCar_Statistical_Analysis/README.md

 ## Summary Statistics on Suspension Coils
+### Total Summary Dataframe

 <img width="335" alt="total_summary dataframe" src="https://user-images.githubusercontent.com/105877888/188211703-2793c5d3-4734-4d2c-9362-7e8272018013.png">

-Collect summary statistics on the pounds per square inch (PSI) of the suspension coils from the manufacturing lots

-An RScript is written to create a total summary dataframe that has the mean, median, variance, and standard deviation of the PSI for all manufacturing lots (10 pt)
+The total summary dataframe shows mean, median, variance, and standard deviation of **The Pounds per Square Inch (PSI)** for all manufacturing lots.
+The variance of suspension coils does not exceed 100 pounds per square inch.
+Overall, the current manufacturing data meets this design specification.

-An RScript is written to create a lot summary dataframe that has the mean, median, variance, and standard deviation for each manufacturing lot (10 pt)
+### Lot Summary Dataframe

 <img width="489" alt="lot_summary dataframe" src="https://user-images.githubusercontent.com/105877888/188211742-77b0fe66-a904-4121-a680-7f3bf79e1225.png">

-The design specifications for the MechaCar suspension coils dictate that the variance of the suspension coils must not exceed 100 pounds per square inch.
-Does the current manufacturing data meet this design specification for all manufacturing lots in total and each lot individually?
-Why or why not?
+Lot summary dataframe shows mean, median, variance, and standard deviation of **PSI** for each manufacturing lot.
+Among current 3 lots, the variance of the suspension of **Lot3** is over 170 pounds per square inch.
+Therefore, **Lot3** does not meeth the design of specification.

 ## T-Tests on Suspension Coils